Story: European discovery of New Zealand

 Historic tree stumps

 Some of the earliest evidence of a European presence in New Zealand is found in the far south-west of the South Island.
-When Captain Cook rested up in Dusky Sound in the autumn of 1773 after arduous voyages towards Antarctica, one of the tasks he had his party complete was accurately fixing the geographical position of New Zealand.
+When James Cook rested up in Dusky Sound in the autumn of 1773 after arduous voyages towards Antarctica, one of the tasks he had his party complete was accurately fixing the geographical position of New Zealand.
 So that the necessary observations could be made, about an acre (half a hectare) of land on Astronomer Point was cleared of bush.
 The stumps of trees felled by Cook’s men can still be seen beneath the regrown bush.

 The third voyage